macecailiscool/ddlc-web/README.md

 * Implement deleting character files
 * *Maybe* android support

-(I used that repo to host renpy web, but now I'm hosting ut from my VDS, so that repo is useful)
+(I used that repo to host renpy web, but now I'm hosting it from my VDS, so that repo is useful)